College Factual by our College Data Analytics Team

 2,399 Full-Time Undergraduates

 Located in Fairbanks, Alaska, University of Alaska Fairbanks is a public institution.
-Fairbanks is a good match for students who enjoy the safety and convenience of the suburbs.
+The city atmosphere of Fairbanks makes it a great place for students who enjoy having lots of educational and entertainment options.

 Get more details about the location of University of Alaska Fairbanks.